 Have you heard the term “hard water” and wondered what that means?
 Hard water just means it contains trace minerals naturally occurring .If you see a periodic light brown “ring” of buildup inside any of your home appliances it is a sign that you probably have hard water.
 This is par for the course if you’re getting a municipal water supply.
 And well water is even harder.

 This buildup is why you need to do a descale on your brewer regularly.
 You can read about the in’s and out’s of descaling here.
 You could counteract this by use of a water softener, but these cost several hundred dollars to start with.Â You could use something cheap like salt as a water softener, but how does this bode for coffee?

-And some people have used salt as a water softener, but cost and effort aside, should you consider a water softener?
-Honestly the answer is no as softened water has a big disadvantage of tending to clump up in the grounds during the brewing process and not being able to fully penetrate the grounds well which could lead to…ick, not very good coffee overall and stalled machine performance output too.
+Honestly not good, as softened water has been chemically altered, which can lead to clumping up of the grounds during the brewing process and not being able to fully penetrate them well which could lead to…ick, not very good coffee overall and stalled machine performance output too.

-There are some people who use distilled water for everyday purposes…distilled means that the water has been treated to remove trace elements.
+There are some people who use distilled water for everyday purposes.
+“Distilled” means that the water has been heat-treated to remove trace elements.
 Truth be told, though, our body does need a certain amount of minerals from a nutrition viewpoint more than practical.
-Distilled water is almost like drinking liquid vapor…there are people who claim it tastes “flat”, but others report not noticing anything different.
+Some people think of distilled water as akin to liquid vapor…that it tastes “flat”, but others report not noticing anything different.

 Is “Reverse Osmosis” (RO) the Same as Distilled Water?

-The manufacturer website states for all intents and purposes, the bottled and filtered water will provide the best performance on your Keurig brewer (if you’re interested in a Keurig per-se ) and that descaling will be more painless.
+The manufacturer website states for all intents and purposes, the bottled and filtered water will provide the best performance on your Keurig brewer (if you’re interested in a Keurig per-se ) and that descaling will be much esier.